aarzubharti21/SUPPLY-CHAIN-POWER-BI-PROJECT/README.md

 ## Analysis Done

-The file in which the analysis is done is Supply Chain
+The file in which the analysis is done is Supply Chain power bi dashboard 22-7-2026 supply chain project.pbix

 A structured data modeling and business intelligence approach was implemented to build an efficient and interactive reporting solution.
 The core analytical phases included: